dguo/dotfiles/systems/mac/README.md

 ### Programs

+* 1Password
+    * Sign in
+    * Turn off "Open 1Password in the background when you log in"
+    * Don't enable the extension helper when prompted
+* Bitwarden
+    * Sign in
+    * Turn on "Unlock with Touch ID"
+    * Turn on "Enable browser integration"
+    * Turn on "Enable menu bar icon"
+    * Turn on "Close to menu bar"
+    * Turn on "Start to menu bar"
+    * Turn on "Start automatically on login"
 * Git
     * Create a [new personal token](https://github.com/settings/tokens/new)
     * Run `git push` in the dotfiles repo and enter the token as the password